 But India’s approach is most alarming, in a country lacking a data privacy law, because sweeping orders have made the app mandatory for many.

 The government requires the Aarogya Setu app be used by all workers, both private and public, and by members of the military.
 Installation of the app is also mandatory in regions declared as containment zones.
 Stranded Indians abroad who wish to be repatriated also need to install it on their mobile phones before entering the country.

 In Noida, a burgeoning satellite town half an hour’s drive from New Delhi, police have made it a punishable offense if people don’t use the app.

-Millions of Indians, many of them oblivious of any privacy concerns, have enthusiastically downloaded the app at Prime Minister Narendra Modi’s urging.
-Some were encouraged by their employers who said they cannot work without the app.
+Millions of Indians, many oblivious of any privacy concerns, have enthusiastically downloaded the app at Prime Minister Narendra Modi’s urging.
+Some businesses have said their employees cannot work without the app.

 “It will be very good if almost everyone uses it,” said Umesh Ram, a food delivery rider.

 Satish Kumar Rastogi, an electrician, recently deleted the app from his phone.
 “Imagine if I put wrong details by mistake, then it will give wrong information about me,” Rastogi said.

 The government has not said if it plans to impose fines on people who don’t install the app, but hopes that if infections are tracked with the help of the app, more people will be able to resume at least part of their normal routines.
 India is the hardest-hit country in South Asia, with over 56,000 confirmed coronavirus cases and more than 1,800 deaths.

 Critics fear the database could be breached by hackers and the monitoring technology used to collect personal information and exert social control.
 The app is vague about which government departments will have access.

 Abhishek Singh, the chief executive of MyGovIndia, which developed Aarogya Setu, said the app “will not reveal anyone’s personal details” and the “data in the app is completely secure.”